 1.)
 They hide their habit from your friends and family

 If you’ve got nothing to hide, then you’ve got nothing to worry about, as the old saying goes.
 A password block on someone’s phone or quickly opening the google homepage when someone enters the room are both signs of addiction.
 You may find the addict displaying anger when asked what they were just looking at.
 It’s hard to accept it, but someone in your household could be hiding a database of dank memes.
-Which brings us on to the next symptom.
+Which brings us on to the next symptom of meme addiction.

 2.)
 They have a database of dank memes

 Have you ever been in a group chat and there’s that one guy that seems to have a relevant image for every topic?
-This is the standard behaviour of a hard meme user.
+This is the standard behaviour of a hard meme user and someone suffering from a meme addiction.
 They’ll store their memes in a folder, normally on their phone and be able to get their fix at a moment’s notice.

 Case Study: Jane – Sheffield University